Bangladesh–Russia relations: Bangladesh Liberation War (1971)

+Post-Independence relations (1972–1991)

 Relations with the Soviet Union were cordial in the years immediately following independence.
 The Soviet Union supported Indian actions in aiding the war of independence, and after the war the Soviet Navy sent a floating workshop to Bangladesh for clearing Pakistani mines from the Chittagong and Chalna harbours.
 After independence, the newly formed Bangladesh Air Force received a significant donation from the Soviet Union.
 Among the aircraft delivered were ten single-seat Mikoyan-Gurevich MiG-21MFs and two twin-seat Mikoyan-Gurevich MiG-21UMs.
 In March 1972, Bangladeshi Prime Minister Sheikh Mujibur Rahman visited Moscow, in part to thank the Soviet state for their support for Bangladeshi liberation movement in 1971.

 After the 1975 coup in Bangladesh, relations with the Soviet Union rapidly cooled.
-The military regimes of Zia and Ershad deemphasized socialist policies and vied for closer ties with the United States, Arab states, Pakistan, and the People's Republic of China—all of which were politically distant from the Soviet Union.
-Bangladesh condemned Soviet support for Vietnamese military intervention in Cambodia, and Bangladesh also strongly opposed the 1979 Soviet military intervention in Afghanistan along with other Western and Islamic nations.
+The civil-military regimes of Ziaur Rahman and Hussain Muhammad Ershad deemphasized socialist policies and vied for closer ties with the United States, Muslim World, and China — all of which were politically distant from the Soviet Union.
+Bangladesh condemned Soviet support for 1978 Vietnamese military intervention in Cambodia, and Bangladesh also strongly opposed the 1979 Soviet military intervention in Afghanistan along with other Western and Muslim nations.
+Bangladesh was one of the 60 countries that boycotted the 1980 Moscow Olympics.
+A low point in Bangladeshi–Soviet relations came after the expulsion of nine Soviet diplomats from Dhaka in December 1983 and January 1984 by the military rule of Ershad.

 In 1989, the Soviet Union ranked 14th among aid donors to Bangladesh.
 The Soviets focused on the development of electrical power, natural gas and oil, and maintained active cultural relations with Bangladesh.
 They financed the Ghorasal thermal power station, the largest in Bangladesh.
-A low point in Bangladeshi-Soviet relations came after the expulsion of nine Soviet diplomats from Dhaka in December 1983 and January 1984 by the unpopular military regime of General Ershad.

-Russian-Bangladeshi relations
+Since 1991

+Since the dissolution of the Soviet Union, Russian Federation continued the relations with Bangladesh as its successor state.

 State visits

 In 2009, Bangladeshi Prime Minister Sheikh Hasina visited St. Petersburg and met Russian President Vladimir Putin.
-In January 2013, Sheikh Hasina again met Russian President Putin in Moscow.
+In January 2013, Hasina again met Putin in Moscow.

-Energy cooperation
+Energy cooperations

-In 2012, the two countries signed two key Memorandums of Understanding (MoU) which would further facilitate collaboration between the two countries in developing the nuclear power sector in Bangladesh.
+In 2012, the two countries signed two key Memoranda of Understanding (MoU) which would further facilitate collaboration between the two countries in developing the nuclear power sector in Bangladesh.
 Russia is funding Rooppur Nuclear Power Plant in Bangladesh with the step of providing electricity to whole of Bangladesh.

-Defence cooperation
+Defence cooperations

-Russia has conducted a military sales effort in Bangladesh and has succeeded with a $124 million deal for eight MIG-29 fighter jets.
+Russia conducted a military sales effort in Bangladesh and succeeded with a $124 million deal for eight MIG-29 fighter jets.

+Bilateral trade

+Bangladesh is the second largest trade partner of Russia in South Asia.
+Despite Western sanctions on Russia over the Russian invasion of Ukraine, Bangladeshi–Russian trade remains above $2 billion between 2022 and 2024.
+Russia mainly exports machinery and agricultural products to Bangladesh, while Bangladesh generally exports ready-made garments and textile products to Russia.